luizmugnaini/operad.dev/content/pages/links.md

 - [Bartosz Taudul's blog](https://wolf.nereid.pl), creator of the Tracy frame profiler and other good tools.
 - [Ignacio Castaño's blog](https://www.ludicon.com/castano/blog/) on texture compression, graphics and game development.
+- [Andreas Fredriksson's blog](https://deplinenoise.wordpress.com/).
+This is a stale blog as far as I know, but there are interesting posts there.
+- [Bartoz Taudul's blog](https://wolf.nereid.pl), the creator of the Tracy frame profiler.

 <!-- I can't recommend these since I haven't read them myself.
 Storing them here for later reference.